Macumbatbc/Lorti-UI-TBC-Classic/README.md

 ## Credit
 For all the unit frames addon i used :
-RougeUI : Xyz
+- RougeUI : Xyz for all the help since classic
-DarkModeUI
+- DarkModeUI
-WhoaThickFrames
+- WhoaThickFrames
-UberUI
+- UberUI